 |Craft & Vision eBooks by David duChemin.

 On August 27, 2009, David published his first book in PDF format, accidentally creating Craft & Vision.
-Since then his eBooks, and the books of photographers he respects, have seen nearly a million downloads.
+Since then his eBooks, and the books of photographers he respects, have seen well over a million downloads.
 David duChemin’s collection of PDF eBooks, including TEN, TEN MORE, Drawing The Eye, Chasing the Look, The Vision-Driven Photographer, and others, are available on the Craft & Vision website, along with best selling titles from the photographers that inspire David, like Dave Delnea, Eli Reinholdsten, and Martin Bailey.
-Most for only $5/each, they are cheaper than a latte!
-Stop spending money on learning the craft you love, and check out the growing library of over 50 titles, at Craft & Vision.
+Many for only $5/each, they are cheaper than a latte!
+Stop spending money on learning the craft you love, and check out the growing library of almost 100 titles, at Craft & Vision.